githubEdit

 Use this report to discover your exposure to issues highlighted in a zero-day publication across various Targets and Projects.
 The report helps you prioritize zero-day issues and monitor the progress of remediation efforts against any remaining occurrences.

-Next, proceed to the All Issues table and compile a prioritized list of issues requiring remediation.
-Typically, prioritization is determined by either the Snyk Risk Score or NVD CVSS Score, with emphasis placed on addressing vulnerabilities within sensitive targets.
+Typically, prioritization is determined by either the Snyk Risk Score or the NVD CVSS Score, with emphasis on addressing vulnerabilities in sensitive targets.
 Apply filters based on Project Lifecycle, Environment, or Project Criticality to identify and address these targets promptly.
+Gaining such insights depends on the availability of Project attributes.

 For continuous monitoring of remediation progress and efficacy, refer to the trend diagrams.
 The Accumulative Issues Backlog Trend diagram shows the weekly changes in the zero-day backlog by accumulating the weekly delta between identified and resolved issues.
 Use this diagram to ensure that your R&D teams are reducing the zero-day backlog consistently, which will be indicated by a negative trend line.